 We have filed applications to register certain trademarks in the United States and abroad, including AMICUSTM, AMICUS THERAPEUTICSTM (and design), AMIGALTM and PLICERATM.
-Fabrazyme®, Cerezyme®, Myozyme®, Replagal TM , and Zavesca® are the property of their respective owners.

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

 This quarterly report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
 All statements, other than statements of historical facts, included in this quarterly report on Form 10-Q regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management are forward-looking statements.
 The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "will," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.